nus-cs2103-AY2122S1/tp/docs/team/eltonyeh.md

 ### Contributions to the developer guide

-- Add implementation detail of the `UniqueId` interface, including the related UML diagram
+- Add implementation detail of the `UniqueId` interface, including the related UML diagram.
-- Update the logic section to let the UML diagrams meet our implementation.

 ### Contributions to team-based tasks